 I found some cheap fares from Dublin to Antananarivo on Fly4Free that were not listed on any of the other websites for several days.
 By the time the other websites listed the deal, prices had risen.

-If you’re looking for a hotel error fares, many of these websites show the latest deals.
+If you’re looking for discounted hotel rooms or hotel error fares, many of these websites show the latest deals.
 But Fly4Free has the annoying habit of lumping flights and hotels together (and displaying the total cost). 😒

-Holiday Pirates skills are in finding cheap holiday deals and packages.
+Holiday Pirates’ skills are in finding cheap holiday deals and budget airlines packages.
 It’s less of a flight exploration engine and more of a flight and hotel deal finder.

 Still, you can search for only flight fares, as well as cruises and accommodation.